 TFF Book Reviewers:

 Meet R.J.
-Huneke who continues to master his art endeavoring in fiction, photography, film, comic books, non-fiction, poetry, and drawing, all while acting as the managing editor of TFF.
+Huneke who continues to master his art endeavoring in fiction, photography, film, comic books, non-fiction, and poetry, while acting as the managing editor of TFF.

-A former columnist and critic for Newsday and Examiner, he has written many critical reviews of works of fiction, such as “Examiner Book review: Stephen King’s Revival is powerful” and “Embassytown by China Miéville” in SciFiNow.
+A former columnist and critic for Newsday and Examiner, he has written many critical reviews of works of fiction, such as the “Examiner Book Review: Stephen King’s Revival is powerful” and “Embassytown by China Miéville” in SciFiNow.
 His first novel Cyberwar was published in 2015.
 He continues to write regular columns about technology, robotics, books, comics, and popular culture.
-His upcoming projects involve graphic novels, film, children’s books, short stories, poetry, a new science fiction book in the Cyberwar Series, and another as yet unnamed novel.
+His upcoming projects involve a new science fiction-thriller book in the Cyberwar Series, and another as yet unnamed novel of speculative fiction, graphic novels, film, children’s books, short stories, and poetry.

 Meet Peter Maisano.
 Peter is a child educator and counselor and a fiction buff.